 I’ve packed in a knapsack so many times, and the dogs’ stuff always starts off perfectly organised.
 Half way through the trip things are flying because I can’t find anything.
 These bags are definitely a better solution.

 Bring bottled water

-Although campsites have drinking water on site, I only use it for filling water butts.
+This is a personal preference for me.
+I know campsites have drinking water on site, but I only use it for filling water butts.
 For everything else, including the dogs, I bring a supply of bottled.